PaloAltoNetworks/terraform-ansible-intro/docs/terraform-lab.md

 }
 ```

-Refer to the [provider documentation](https://www.terraform.io/docs/providers/panos/r/ethernet_interface.html) for ethernet interfaces for more info if you need.
+Refer to the [provider documentation](https://www.terraform.io/docs/providers/panos/r/ethernet_interface.html) for more details on the `panos_ethernet_interface` resource.

 ### Zones

-Next, create zones for the interfaces we just added.
-Here are screenshots of the zones we need to create:
+Next, we will create resources for security zones and reference the interfaces we just added.
+Here are examples of the zones we need to create:

 ![L3-trust](img/l3-trust.png)

 ![L3-untrust](img/l3-untrust.png)

 Add the following configuration to `panos_plan.tf`.
-The interfaces are referenced by name, so that Terraform automatically knows that the interfaces need to be created before the zones themselves.
+The interfaces are referenced by name so that Terraform automatically knows that the interfaces will need to be created *before* the zones themselves.

 ```hcl
 resource "panos_zone" "int" {